Middle School

 Students carry these experiences with them for life.

-Six middle school students sitting together on a rock outcrop in Central Park with the New York City skyline visible through the trees behind them
+Six middle school students in matching light blue shirts sitting together on a rock outcrop in Central Park with the New York City skyline visible through the trees behind them

 Signature Trips